 Geoffrey K. Pullum is a linguist specializing in the study of English, and has published on a wide variety of subjects falling within the scientific study of language, including syntax, phonetics, and the philosophy of linguistics.
 He is perhaps the only person in the world who is a life member of the Linguistic Society of America, the International Phonetic Association, and the American Philosophical Association.

 He was born in Irvine, Scotland in 1945, not because of a Scots heritage, but because his father was flying for the Royal Air Force from an airfield at Turnberry in Ayrshire at the end of the Second World War.
 While he was still very young his parents moved to West Wickham, Kent, in southern England, which is where he was raised.

-Elementary school did not go that well, and high school did not go well at all.
-Although he attended the prestigious Eltham College in south London, he largely wasted that opportunity.
+Elementary school did not go very well, and high school did not go well at all.
+He attended the prestigious Eltham College in south London, but largely wasted that opportunity.
 From his standpoint the school did not engage him intellectually.
 From the school's standpoint, understandably, it looked as if he did not engage with the work they expected of him.
-(It is possible both were right.)
+It is possible both were right.
 The result was that by the age of 16, he was a high school dropout.

 Geoff enrolled at York in 1968, and experienced something entirely new: taking intellectual work seriously.
 In 1972 he earned the B.A. in Language with First Class Honours.
 He then went on to spend a year as a postgraduate research student at King's College, Cambridge (1973-74), and began teaching linguistics at University College London in 1974 to escape the poverty of graduate student life — he had married in 1967, and now had a wife and son to support.
 He became an internal candidate for the doctorate at the University of London, and was awarded the Ph.D. in General Linguistics in 1976.
 His dissertation was entitled Rule Interaction and the Organization of a Grammar (it was published in 1979 by Garland, New York, in the "Outstanding Dissertations in Linguistics" series).

-While lecturing at University College London one day in 1976, he remarked without expecting to be contradicted that there was absolutely no sign in the literature of any genuine candidates for the status of a language with OVS or OSV as the basic order of constituents in the unmarked clause.
+Lecturing at University College London one day in 1976, he remarked without expecting to be contradicted that there was absolutely no sign in the literature of any genuine candidates for the status of a language with an object-initial order the basic order of constituents in the typical declarative clause.
 A newly arrived doctoral student, Desmond C. Derbyshire, was in the audience, and informed him that in fact the Carib language Hixkaryana seemed to have quite rigidly fixed OVS constituent order in simple active declarative clauses.
-Derbyshire turned out to have been working on Hixkaryana for some fifteen years.
-This seemed to Geoff a very interesting discovery, and it led him to take a great interest in what Derbyshire had to say, and to become the main supervisor of Derbyshire's research for his 1979 doctoral dissertation on Hixkaryana.
+Derbyshire turned out to have been working on Hixkaryana for some fifteen years, and he turned out to be right.
+This interesting discovery led Geoff to take a great interest in what Derbyshire had to say, and to become the main supervisor of Derbyshire's research for a doctoral dissertation on Hixkaryana, finished in 1979.
 Together, Derbyshire and Pullum obtained Social Sciences Research Council funding for joint research on the languages of Amazonia, leading to the publication of the Handbook of Amazonian Languages (vol. 1, 1986; vol. 2, 1990; vol. 3, 1991; vol. 4, 1998).
 [Derbyshire died at the end of 2007.
 See this obituary, a version of which was also published on the LINGUIST List.]

 In 1979, Margaret Thatcher stormed into power in Britain on a tide of racism.
 The vote share of the National Front, an openly Nazi party with a significant profile in urban areas, collapsed almost to nothing as the Conservative party took over their anti-immigrant platform and started talking about repatriation of non-white British residents.
-The black residents of Britain at the time included Geoff's wife and son, the idea of repatriating non-white immigrants that won Thatcher so many votes from the British electorate was not an inviting one.
+The black residents of Britain at the time included Geoff's wife and son, so the idea of repatriating non-white immigrants that won Thatcher so many votes from the British electorate did not appeal to Geoff.
 He fled Britain, working for a year at the University of Washington and at Stanford University on visiting positions (1980-81), and then in 1981 was appointed with tenure at the University of California, Santa Cruz, where he served as Professor of Linguistics until June 2007.

 In the 1980s he developed in interest in computational linguistics, working for several years as a consultant at Hewlett-Packard Laboratories advising on matters relating to natural language processing (trying to make computers understand English: it hasn't happened yet), and collaborated with Gerald Gazdar, Ewan Klein, and Ivan Sag to produce the book Generalized Phrase Structure Grammar (1985).

-He served from 1987 to 1993 as Dean of Graduate Studies and Research at Santa Cruz, a job that is warmly recommended to you if you enjoy being blamed for things you didn't do, being begged for things you haven't got, sitting in meetings with people you don't want to meet, and signing letters you didn't write.
+He served from 1987 to 1993 as Dean of Graduate Studies and Research at Santa Cruz.
+Being a dean is a job that is warmly recommended to you if you enjoy being blamed for things you didn't do, being begged for things you haven't got, sitting in meetings with people you don't want to meet, and signing letters you didn't write.